All's not what it seems

 In the beginning: the paper chase

 Throughout the last century, academic research was largely published, in books and journals, by established publishing houses.
-Authors could submit an account of their research to a journal, the manuscript would undergo review by peers working in that field, and if found satisfactory, the work would be published.
+Authors could submit an account of their research to a journal, the manuscript would be reviewed by peers working in that field and, if found satisfactory, published.
 No fees were exchanged.
-The authors were able to disseminate their work, and gain the recognition of their peers.
+The authors were able to disseminate their work and gain the recognition of their peers.
 For their part, the publishers made money from the sale of the books and journals, usually to academic institutions and libraries.

 One reason that the publishing houses were able to sell their publications was because of the perceived quality of the work therein.
 The peer-review process ensured academic rigour, and that made the work commercially valuable.
 It was therefore in the publishers' best interests to maintain high standards.
 These were indicated by, not infallible but broadly useful, impact factors.
 The more prestigious the journal, the higher the impact factor.
 The higher the impact factor, the more difficult to get work accepted, and the more it was valued by the wider academic community.